Note: The information provided below is specific to German Studies. Please refer to the Language and Culture Studies major and minor requirements page

 N.B.: Frequent consultation with the German Studies adviser is necessary with regard to the sequence and cohesion of courses and the amount of work required in German.

 Minor in German.
 For students who wish to minor in German, this is a sequence of six German courses designed to develop linguistic skills and to give an appreciation of the culture and civilization of German-speaking countries.
 In addition, the minor will include either a .5 credit Language Across the Curriculum unit or a .5 credit integrating paper, typically written in conjunction with the last course taken for the minor.
-Courses that count toward the German minor are GRMN 101, 102, 201, 202, 233, 301, 302.
+Courses that count toward the German minor are GRMN 101, 102, 201, 202, any course 200 level GRMN taught in English, 301, 302.
 No more than one transfer credit may be applied to the minor.

 To declare a minor in German, contact Prof. Johannes Evelein.
 Students interested in cross-disciplinary approaches to the study of German culture are referred to the German Studies Interdisciplinary Minor.